GeoMOER/moer-mpg-data-analysis/docs/index.md

 In addition, there will be regular meetings with a tutor.
 Details on the additional tutor sessions will be provided in the first regular session, which will take place on **Tuesday 22.10.2024 at 9:15 am** in room F 14 | 00A19.
-The virtual room for online participants will be announced by email.
+The virtual room for online participants will be announced by email and must be accesses via ILIAS.
 Note that the tutor sessions are voluntary.
 {: .notice--info}